 Maximum African scorers in World Cup history

-Cameroonian myth that we tell their peculiar story a while ago, framework 5 goals though curiously his thick agglomerated scoring two of the three FIFA World Cups played.
-In Italy 1990 with 38 year scored four goals while in USA 94, and with 42 fulfilled, He scored the consolation goal in the goals fitted to Russia.
+Cameroonian myth that we tell their peculiar story a while ago, frame 5 goals though curiously his thick agglomerated scoring two of the three FIFA World Cups played.
+In Italy 1990 con 38 year scored four goals while in USA 94, already with the 42 compliments, He scored the consolation goal in the goals fitted to Russia.
 That game left two records still in force in the history of the World Cup: six goals scored Oleg Salenko him only one game and Roger Milla goal remains the oldest player to score in a World Cup event.

 Samuel Eto'o is one of the best strikers in the past 10-15 years.
 His successful career in European football has not yet been endorsed his selection, with which he has played several World Cups.
 The Cameroonian scored in Korea and Japan 2002 and two in South Africa 2010.
 In Brazil 2014, and clearly downhill of his career, He left his marker to zero in the only match played.

 4-Papa Bouba - The Best Of Bouba Diop

 Senegalese Bouba Diop has the same record goalscorer Samuel Eto'o in World Cup history but with fewer appointments disputed.
 Senegal player, He scored three goals in the World Cup in Korea and Japan 2002 getting into this particular list that shows that African football despite its enormous natural potential, it still does not emerge in forms together in a big event like a World.